Naadamaadiwin — Helping one another

 Tapio is completing her student teaching this term at Longfellow Humanities Magnet School in St. Paul.
 She says the Naadamaadiwin program has given her a new way to give Native children the consistency and support they need.
 “No matter how many times you have to tell them something, they will pick it up,” she says.
 “They are capable.
 They can do anything.”

 Naadamaadiwin is a two-year cohort-based program with classes meeting primarily online.
-For more information, go to the Augsburg College MAE website.
+For more information, go to the Augsburg University MAE website.